 Information on these pages:

-Further information relating to all pet travel, as well as the latest up-dates relating to legislative changes resulting from Brexit, can be found on the government website or from APHA Carlisle.
+Further information relating to all pet travel can be found on the government website or from APHA Carlisle.

 Please remember that ultimate responsibility rests with you.
 If you have any concerns about travelling with your pet, please contact us or contact APHA Carlisle at the earliest opportunity!